 Historically, the school has been a pillar of the Bobbing community for decades.
 Since converting to an academy in 2014, it has focused on maintaining its village identity while benefiting from trust-wide resources.
 The latest external monitoring highlights a strong sense of community, where pupils are encouraged to care for one another and take on leadership roles, such as reading or restorative justice ambassadors.

-The 2024 Key Stage 2 results tell a story of high academic attainment.
-In 2024, 89% of pupils met the expected standard in reading, writing, and mathematics combined, significantly exceeding the England average of 62%.
-This performance places Bobbing Village School 1st among Sittingbourne primaries and 386th in England, according to FindMySchool rankings based on official data.
+The 2024-25 / 2025 Key Stage 2 dataset shows strong attainment.
+In the current data, 80% of pupils met the expected standard in reading, writing, and mathematics combined.
+This performance places Bobbing Village School 8th among Sittingbourne primaries and 6,602nd in England overall, according to FindMySchool rankings based on official data.

 England ranks and key metrics (where available)